 At Manchester Fertility we’ll perform a series of pre-treatment screening tests which check factors such as ovulation, your egg reserve (ovarian reserve) and semen analysis to examine sperm count and quality.
 We’ll also examine your health and lifestyle.

-Following your screening tests you’ll have a full, private 60-minute consultation with one of our fertility specialists, who will explain your results and what treatment may be needed, if any, to help you have a baby.
+Following your screening tests you’ll have a full, private consultation with one of our fertility specialists, who will explain your results and what treatment may be needed, if any, to help you have a baby.
 We’ll help you understand your current fertility and what this means for your chances of pregnancy again.

 What about if I’ve had successful IVF before?
 Will it work again?